syncfusion-content/xamarin-docs/Xamarin/Switch/overview.md

 ## Xamarin Switch (SfSwitch) Overview

-Essential SfSwitch for Xamarin.Forms provides an efficient way to select between the states based on the toggled value.
+The Switch control for Xamarin.Forms provides an efficient way to select between the states based on the toggled value.

 ![Xamarin.Forms switch overview.](images/overview.png)